gummyworm/monster/README.md

 ## Overview

-MONster is an all-in-one editor/assembler/debugger for the Commodore Vic-20.
+Monster is an all-in-one editor/assembler/debugger for the Commodore Vic-20.
 The design philosophy is uncompromising maximalism.
-This is the polar opposite of most existing Vic-20 assemblers, which, though impressive in their own right, are mostly designed with memory efficiency in mind.
+This is in contrast to most existing Vic-20 assemblers (and most native development tools on 8-bit computers), which mostly designed with memory efficiency in mind.
+The primary reason for this was (or is) to leave the majority of the RAM available to the programmer.

+Large RAM expansions have become ubiquitous on the platform, so the philosophy of this project is to choose feature richness without much concern for the memory footprint.
 Virtually any feature that I deem valuable in an editor/assembler is included.

 Some of its features are:
  - 40 column bitmap-based editor
  - vi-like keybindings
+ - interactive visual debugger
  - breakpoint editor
- - interactive visual debugger
  - memory viewer/editor
  - file I/O (save/load)
  - directory viewer